SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 language, assuming you have database support functions, why not use them for some data validations/retrieval on the Application Under Test?

-Consider example of registration process where a registered email address is to be retrieved from database.
+Consider the example of a registration process where a registered email address is to be retrieved from the database.
 An example of establishing a DB connection and retrieving data from the DB would be:

 **In Java:**